qhyabdoel/sinarmas-fullstack-test/README.md

 - Blank page in the Vue apps: confirm the app is served by Vite and the browser dev server is running.
 Check browser console for JS errors.
 - 404 on Laravel `/api/*` routes: ensure `routes/api.php` is loaded in `bootstrap/app.php` (the repo includes a fix if routes were missing).
 - Express routes not found: verify the server is running and that routes are mounted (see `server.js`).

-## Notes & Next steps

-- This README is intentionally concise.
-If you'd like, I can:
-  - add example requests (curl/postman) for each endpoint,
-  - expand the frontend setup with environment variable instructions,
-  - add Docker Compose for local, consistent dev environments.

----

-If you want any of the above additions, tell me which one and I will add it.